RecordPlayerAdvice.comUpdated March 2026

 The Rega philosophy is that features add complexity, complexity adds noise, noise masks music.
 Whether you agree philosophically, the results speak for themselves.
 Professional reviews consistently praise its rhythmic engagement, its ability to make music feel alive rather than reproduced.
 You'll need a phono preamp or an amplifier with phono input, but the sonic payoff is real.

-Pro-Ject Debut III offers Austrian engineering with more customisation options. *(Price when reviewed: ~£300 | Check price)* Where Rega says "trust us, we got it right," Pro-Ject says "here's a platform, make it yours."
+The Pro-Ject Debut III takes a different approach: Austrian engineering with more customisation options. *(Price when reviewed: ~£300 | View on Amazon)* Where Rega says "trust us, we got it right," Pro-Ject says "here's a platform, make it yours."
 Interchangeable platters, multiple cartridge options, upgrade paths for tonearms and power supplies.
 For tinkerers who enjoy optimising their setup, Pro-Ject scratches that itch.

 Premium: £400-800